alovajs/alovajs.github.io/tutorial/client/strategy/action-delegation-middleware.md

 });
 ```

-At the same time, regular expressions can also be used in `accessAction` to trigger batches of action functions whose delegate names meet the conditions
+You can also use regular expressions in `accessAction` to trigger batches of action functions whose delegate names match the pattern

 ```javascript title=Component F
 import { actionDelegationMiddleware } from 'alova/client';